paulatulis/pt-website-fe/content/blog/golden_coding_hours/index.md

 This is challenging for me, especially when I am struggling with something.
 I can easily stay in the same position for hours trying to get my code to execute in a certain way, and banging my head against an imaginary wall trying to understand a Leetcode problem is one of my special talents.
 However, I do my best to listen to my body -- specifically, my stomach.
 And when it starts trying to get my attention, I take that as a cue to stop and come back later.

-Luckily, I am the kind of person who will never, and I mean NEVER, forget about a meal, so I have an alarm clock built in.
+Luckily (or annoyingly), I am the kind of person who will never, and I mean NEVER, forget about a meal, so I have an alarm clock built in.
 If that's not you, may I suggest setting an actual alarm clock.

 During this break, I don’t look at work.
 This hasn’t always been the case, though.
 At every job I’ve ever had, you could cash me -- no, not outside, but rather  -- at my desk, furiously eating a salad and clacking away at my keyboard.
 However, in my current role, which consists of securing a full time job, no one is going to die or lose millions of dollars if I take an hour to mindfully eat food and catch up on news.
 Let's let that knowledge have some time to marinate and sink in, instead!